csswizardry/csswizardry.github.com/_posts/2016-06-20-speakers-checklist-before-and-after-your-talk.md

 * **Thank everyone.** The AV team, volunteers, organisers, venue staff, and a whole lot of other people are jointly responsible for your presence and success on stage; take the time to thank them for looking after you.
-As you leave the venue, smile at and thank as many venue staff as you pass them: their work tidying up etc. isn’t over yet.
+As you leave the venue, smile at and thank as many venue staff as you see: their work tidying up etc. isn’t over yet.
 * **Go to the afterparty.** If there’s an afterparty, even if you don’t feel up to it, turn up for at least one drink.
 Show your face, answer any questions